ubuntu-mate/ubuntu-mate.org/_posts/2014-07-03-ubuntu-mate-remix-alpha1-preview.md

 ---

-Chris and Matt of the [Linux Action Show](http://www.jupiterbroadcasting.com/show/linuxactionshow/) gave Ubuntu MATE Remix Alpha1 a little preview in [Show 320](http://www.jupiterbroadcasting.com/61572/preventing-a-btrfs-nightmare-las-320/).
+Chris and Matt of the [Linux Action Show](http://www.jupiterbroadcasting.com/show/linuxactionshow/) gave Ubuntu MATE Remix Alpha 1 a little preview in [Show 320](http://www.jupiterbroadcasting.com/61572/preventing-a-btrfs-nightmare-las-320/).
 Here is what they had to say.

 {% include blog/youtube.html